tringoli/AR-VR-for-IL-2-Sturmovik-1946/README.md

 Approximately zero information about AR/VR for IL-2.
 Of course, you can try to understand what to do with software common manuals, but I wanted to summarize everything about this in certain for wide range of IL-2 players.

 ## Future potential for the manual?
 Well, somebody can try to create a specific modification for IL-2 to implement native 3D VR render.
-There could be option with transforming the game to newer DirectX versions, which must have support of VR etc.
+There could be option with transforming the game to newer DirectX versions, which must have support of VR etc. However, in 2020, [the "rudiments" of a VR mod](https://www.sas1946.com/main/index.php?topic=63444.0) were created.

 ## I need your help!
 The author can't try every path he described here, so you can add important details to chapters.
 Feel free to create a commit!